garner1/relevant-search-book/README.md

 # How to run

-1. Have Elasticsearch running
+1. Have Elasticsearch running (requires Docker)
   ```
   make setup-es &&& make start-es
   ```

-2. Have a Jupyter server running
+2. Have a Jupyter server running (requires Python >3.5)
   ```
   cd ipython && jupyter notebook
   ```